Optimal Stopping with Expectation Constraints: Introduction

-The rest of the paper is organized as follows: Section \ref{sec_genprob} sets up the optimal stopping problem with expectation constraints in a generic probabilistic setting.
-In Section \ref{sec_weak_form}, we show that the constrained optimal stopping problem can be equivalently embedded into an enlarged canonical space or the optimal stopping problem with expectation constraints in the strong formulation has the same value as that in the weak formulation.
-In Section \ref{sec_Mart_prob}, we use a martingale-problem formulation to make a characterization of the probability class in the weak formulation and thus show that the value function of the constrained optimal stopping problem is upper semi-analytic.
-Then in Section \ref{sec_DPP}, we utilize a measurable selection argument to establish a dynamic programming principle in the weak formulation for the value of the optimal stopping problem with expectation constraints.
-The appendix contains some technical lemmata necessary for the proofs of the main results.
+The rest of the paper is organized as follows: Section \ref{sec_genprob} introduces the optimal stopping problem with expectation constraints in a generic probabilistic setting.
+Section \ref{sec_weak_form} shows that the constrained optimal stopping problem can be equivalently embedded into an enlarged canonical space: i.e., the OSEC in strong formulation has the same value as the OSEC in weak formulation.
+In Section \ref{sec_Mart_prob}, we construct a Polish space of stopping times and use the martingale-problem formulation to make a countable characterization of the probability class in weak formulation, from which we deduce that the OSEC value function is upper semi-analytic.
+Then in Section \ref{sec_DPP}, we utilize a measurable selection argument to establish a dynamic programming principle in weak formulation for the OSEC value function.
+We defer the proofs of our results to Section \ref{sec_proof} and put some technical lemmata in the appendix.

-We close this section by introducing our notation and standing assumptions on drift/diffusion coefficients and reward/constraint functions.
+We close this section by a description of our notation and a review of the martingale-problem formulation.